 The Company translates the assets and liabilities of Compass Pathfinder Limited into USD at the exchange rate in effect on the balance sheet date.
 Income and expenses are translated at the average exchange rate in effect during the period.
-Unrealized translation gains and losses are recorded as a cumulative translation adjustment, which is included in the consolidated statements of shareholders' equity as a component of accumulated other comprehensive income/(loss).
-For the year ended December 31, 2023, \$3.7 million of unrealized gains on foreign currency translation was included in other comprehensive loss compared to an unrealized gain of \$0.8 million for the year ended December 31, 2022.
+Unrealized translation gains and losses are recorded as a cumulative translation adjustment, which is included in the consolidated statements of shareholders' equity as a component of accumulated other comprehensive income.
+For the year ended December 31, 2024, \$1.0 million of unrealized loss on foreign currency translation was included in other comprehensive loss compared to an unrealized gain of \$3.7 million for the year ended December 31, 2023.